Skip to main content

 }

-Calling it will just make the function run at every render which is not obviously our goal here.
+Doing so will just make the function run at every single render or component update, which is obviously not our goal here.

-Whenever the button gets clicked by the user **the function which is attached to the onClick prop is going to get called.
-Consequently the alert message will get displayed.
+The function that is attached to the onClick prop is going to get called.
+Consequently, the alert message will pop up only when the button gets clicked by the user.

-What if our component is receiving a username prop, can we accesses it in the event handler and concatenate it with a “Hi” message as shown bellow?
+What if our component receives a username prop?
+Can we access it in the event handler?

 function Button({username}){